jcqnly/Lab07_Collections/README.md

 # Lab07 Collections
-Build a deck of cards and shuffle the cards using the concepts of generics and collections.
+Implement a deck of cards using the concepts of generics and collections.

 ## Dependencies
 This application runs on .NET Core 2.1, which can be downloaded [here](https://www.microsoft.com/net/download/macos).